-[1] Preliminary cost estimates and credit assumptions are subject to change based on further discussion between Applicant and City.
-[2] Reflects oversizing component of trunk sewer improvements.
-Under the development scenario being analyzed, the River District share of the sewer improvement costs would be 51.66%, which will be funded by CSS fee payments.
+^[1] Preliminary cost estimates and credit assumptions are subject to change based on further discussion between Applicant and City.

+^[2] Reflects oversizing component of trunk Sewer improvements.
+Under the development scenario being analyzed, the River District share of the sewer improvement costs would be 55.44% for the Trunk Sewer Railyards to 3rd Street and 90.63% for the Trunk Sewer 7th Street to the end of 10th Street, which will be funded by CSS fee payments.

 [3] Assumes EDA grant funding.
 If EDA grant funding is not secured, entire \$10.5 million is eligible for CSS credits.

-Sewer
+Table B-4

+City of Sacramento

-Table B-4City of SacramentoRailyards Public Facilities Financing PlanWater Improvements Summary by Phase (2016\$)
+Railyards Public Facilities Financing Plan

+Water Improvements Summary by Phase (2016\$)